 For more information please see our Standing Orders.

-There is lots of information available on in our factsheets and back copies of Palestine News and in resources section of this website, including articles about the ongoing situation in Palestine and briefings on the origin of the situation.
+There is lots of information available in our factsheets and back copies of Palestine News and in the resources section of this website, including articles about the ongoing situation in Palestine and briefings on the origin of the situation.
 For up to date information about what is happening on the ground you can also follow us on Facebook or Twitter.

 Jewish Voice for Peace (JVP) have some brilliant resources on their website including a fantastic video about the background to the conflict, factsheets, and this great article about how to have difficult conversations with people about the issue.

 The Visualising Palestine website has some brilliant infographics that illustrate the discrimination Palestinians face, including this one about the shrinking of Palestine, this one about the Israeli ID card system, and this one on the illegality of the Wall.

 For other useful webpages please follow the links below: